 Effective Aug.
-1, 2014, Stetson University campuses were designated as "smoke and tobacco free."
+1, 2014, Stetson University's residential campuses (DeLand and Gulfport) were designated as "smoke and tobacco free."
 All forms of tobacco use are prohibited, including e-cigarettes and a variety of smokeless products, in Stetson buildings, structures, grounds, parking lots and in university and personal vehicles while on Stetson grounds.